jellydn/vscode-fzf-picker/README.md

 ## Release Notes

+### 0.1.0

+- Added new command: "Pick file from git status"
+  - Allows you to select files from the git status output using `fzf`
+  - New default keybinding:
+    - On macOS: Cmd+Shift+Alt+F
+    - On Linux and Windows: Ctrl+Shift+Alt+F
+- Added new configuration options for "Pick file from git status":
+  - `find-it-faster.pickFileFromGitStatus.showPreview`: Show a preview window when picking a file from git status
+  - `find-it-faster.pickFileFromGitStatus.previewCommand`: Custom command for preview when picking a file from git status
+  - `find-it-faster.pickFileFromGitStatus.previewWindowConfig`: Custom configuration for the preview window when picking a file from git status

 ### 0.0.39

 - Add option to set a shell path to enable running with a non-default shell